Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: System Model and Problem Formulation

 \subsection{Network Model}

-As shown in Fig. \ref{fig:system}, we consider a multi-cell network that consists of $M$ BSs and $N$ wireless devices (WDs), where one WD may communicate with multiple BSs.
-The set of all BSs and WDs are denoted by $\mathcal{M}$ and $\mathcal{N}$, respectively.
-There are a set $\mathcal{A}$ of $A$ applications running in the system.
-Let $\mathcal{N}_a \subseteq \mathcal{N}$ be the set of WDs belonging to application $a \in \mathcal{A}$.
-Each WD in $\mathcal{N}_a$ has a mount of raw data to be transmitted to BSs for further processing.
-For example, the WDs may be surveillance cameras that send captured photos to BSs for security risk detection.
-Due to limited wireless resources, the WDs will first extract the small-sized semantic information from the raw data (e.g. feature maps of the original photos) and only send the extracted semantic information to BSs.
+As illustrated in Fig. \ref{fig:system}, we consider a 5G and beyond network comprising $M$ SBSs and $N$ wireless devices (WDs), where each WD may reside within the coverage area of multiple SBSs.
+The sets of SBSs and WDs are denoted by $\mathcal{M}$ and $\mathcal{N}$, respectively.
+The WDs may belong to various applications\footnote{In this paper, \emph{application} and \emph{downstream task} are used interchangeably.}, such as intelligent surveillance and smart transportation.
+Let $\mathcal{A}$ represent the set of $A$ applications deployed in the system, and $\mathcal{N}_a \subseteq \mathcal{N}$ denote the subset of WDs associated with application $a \in \mathcal{A}$.

+Each WD in $\mathcal{N}_a$ generates raw data that must be transmitted to the SBSs for further processing.
+For instance, WDs may consist of surveillance cameras that upload captured images for security threat detection.
+Given the constraints of limited wireless resources, WDs perform semantic extraction locally to reduce data volume.
+Specifically, instead of transmitting raw data, WDs extract compact semantic representations (e.g., feature maps of the original images) and transmit only this semantic information to the SBSs.

-In our considered model, a WD may be within the coverage of multiple BSs, so we need to determine which BS it communicates with.
-Specifically, the user association is denoted by the binary variable $x^m_n$, where $x^m_n = 1$ if WD $n$ is associated with BS $m$, and $x^m_n = 0$ otherwise.
-We assume a WD can communicate with at most one BS so $x^m_n$ should satisfy
+In our model, each WD may reside within the coverage area of multiple SBSs, so we need to decide which SBS the WD should associate with for communication.
+The user association is represented by a binary variable $x^m_n$, where $x^m_n = 1$ indicates that WD $n$ is associated with SBS $m$, and $x^m_n = 0$ otherwise.
+We assume that each WD can be associated with at most one SBS.
+Accordingly, the user association variables must satisfy the following constraint: